apicraft/detroit2014/OpeningSession.md

 For now, know that we WILL make it happen.

-Our content will be referenced by people here today and many others around the world who will benefit from our time together.
+The work we do here will benefit each other and people around the world.

 # The Process